civicrm/civicrm-core/ext/afform/README.md

 ## Development: Form CRUD API

-Now that we've defined a baseline form, it's possible for administrators and GUI applications to inspect and revise this form using the API.
+Now that we've defined a baseline form, it's possible for administrators and GUI applications to inspect the form using the API:

 ```
 $ cv api afform.getsingle name=foobar
 {
     "name": "foobar",
     "requires": [
-        "afform",
-        "crmUi",
-        "crmUtil"
+        "afformCore"
     ],
     "title": "",
     "description": "",